Oliverpapa/4152_SaaS_project/README.md

 ### The Application

+NOTE: Our application will use cookies.
+Please allow cookies usage in your browser.
+P.S.
+If strange things happen on customize page, please clear your cookies and rerun.

 Step 1:

 Replace the google map API key (in Courseworks submitted README file) to enable google map embedding: